-Answered "YES" Answered "NO" Answered "SOMETIMES" I think catchment area is very important in order to make the most out of the money spent.
+important in order to make the most out of the money spent.
 However, as time goes on and the most effective projects are constructed, it is likely that the catchment areas of the proposed projects will be less.
 I don't feel there is a need for a cap but I would anticipate and suggest that everyone is looking at catchment areas in their assessment of projects.
-While a minimum drainage area for a project would generally be a good idea, I think that there should be some qualifications.
+Important in order to make the most out of the money spent.
+However, as time goes on and the most effective projects and the most effective relatively small drainage areas, but provice significant community benefit.
+Perhaps there is a way for the project applicant to demonstrate both significant community benefit compared to the small drainage area, and also why the project cannot be funded from the 40% local funds in justification for use of the regional funds.
+If we are to consider a range of project size it may not be feasible for smaller projects meet a minimum catchment area.
+Answered "YES" Answered "NO" Answered "SOMETIMES" If we are to consider a range of project size it may not be feasible for smaller projects meet a minimum catchment area. important in order to make the most out of the money spent.
+However, as time goes on and the most effective projects are constructed, it is likely that the catchment areas of the proposed projects will be less.
+I don't feel there is a need for a cap but I would anticipate and suggest that everyone is looking at catchment areas project would generally be a good idea, I think that there should be some qualifications.
 Some projects that focus on NBS or community benefit may have relatively small drainage areas, but provide significant community benefit.
-Perhaps there is a way for the project applicant to demonstrate both significant community benefit compared to the small drainage area, and also why the project cannot be funded from the 40% local funds in justification for use of the regional funds.
-If we are to consider a range of project sizes, it may not be feasible for smaller projects to meet a minimum catchment area.
-Generally I would say yes.
-However, we should be able to award small projects funding as well.
+Perhaps there is a way for the project applicant to demonstrate both significant community benefit compared to the small drainage area, and also why the project cannot be funded from the 40% local funds in should be able to award small projects Generally I would say yes.
+However, we